Flocculator Rebuild, Repair,

 you will find a non-operational or a potential ailing-floc-region in well over half of these

-visits.
+schedule.
 Ideally, the best approach is to have a spare

 flocculator assembly available and ready for quick installation, so that